 When to consider something else

 - Consider a date picker for scheduling.
 If users are trying to schedule something, the date picker might make more sense.
 Be sure to also provide an option for text entry as well.

 - Label each field.
 Be sure each field is properly labeled — some countries enter dates in day, month, year order.

-- Avoid dropdowns.
-It may be tempting to switch all or some of these text fields to dropdowns, but these tend to be more difficult to use than text boxes.
+- Avoid select elements.
+It may be tempting to switch all or some of these text fields to select elements, but these tend to be more difficult to use than text boxes.